How to Write a Formal Demand Letter

 Helps You Organize Your Case

 Example.
 Sunita purchases a designer dress on eBay from Maya.
-When it arrives, she realizes that it was meant to come with a jacket and is too skimpy to be worn without it.
-Maya refuses to take the dress back.
-She hangs up the phone whenever she hears Sunita's voice on the line.
-Sunita writes a demand letter outlining all of this and sends it via certified mail.
-Maya doesn't respond.
-In court, Maya feigns complete surprise, claiming, "I had no idea you had a problem with the dress–why didn't you say something before?"
-Sunita's demand letter, with its complete account of events, can now be used as evidence to back up Sunita's version of the dispute–and it will make Maya look less believable.
+When it arrives, she realizes it was meant to come with a jacket and is too skimpy to wear without it.
+Maya refuses to return the dress and hangs up the phone whenever she hears Sunita's voice.
+Sunita writes a demand letter outlining the interactions and sends it by certified mail but when Maya doesn't respond, Sunita files a small claims action.
+In court, Maya feigns complete surprise, claiming, "I had no idea you had a problem with the dress.
+Why didn't you say something before?"
+Sunita's demand letter, with its complete account of events, serves as evidence backing up Sunita's version of the dispute, making Maya look less believable.

 Find out about the types of small claims cases you can file.